-Students may audit a graduate course for self-improvement.
-They must follow the regular graduate application process, pay all the required fees, and obtain the approval of the Assistant Vice President for Graduate Studies and Research.
+You may audit a graduate course for self-improvement.
+You must follow the regular graduate application process, pay all the required fees, and obtain the approval of the Assistant Vice President for Graduate Studies and Research.
 When you audit a course, you are not required to take tests.
 Upon completion of an audited course, a grade of V is recorded on your transcript.

-Off-Campus Courses...
+Off-Campus Courses

 Bloomsburg often offers graduate courses at other locations in the Commonwealth.
 These graduate courses are open to students who are not enrolled in a master's program at Bloomsburg University; however, these students must obtain approval from the Assistant Vice President for Graduate Studies and Research to enroll in these classes and must complete an application for admission to Graduate Studies prior to the completion of the semester in which they are enrolled.
-Tuition...

-If you are a Pennsylvania resident, current tuition is \$146 per semester hour for under 9 and over 15 semester hours; for 9 to 15 semester hours, your cost is \$1,314 per semester (cost is subject to change).
-Out-of-state residents pay \$186 per semester hour for under 9 and over 15 semester hours, and \$1,677 per semester for 9 to 15 semester hours (also subject to change).
-Other Required Fees...

-A student union fee of \$3 is required if you are taking from 1 to 4 semester hours; \$5 if you are taking from 5 to 8 semester hours; and \$10 if you are taking 9 or more semester hours.
-A student health service fee of \$30 is obligatory if you are taking 9 or more semester hours.
-Those who are taking 8 or less semester hours do not have to pay this fee.
-An academic equipment fee of \$25 per semester is required if you are taking 12 or more semester hours, or \$2 per semester hour for 1 to 11 semester hours.
-Bloomsburg's graduation and diploma fee is \$10.
-(This does not cover the cost of renting academic regalia).
-Late registration fee is \$10.

-The university has an optional activities fee.
-The fee gives you the use of various recreational facilities on campus.
-It costs \$35 for two semesters or \$20 for one semester; the cost during summer sessions is \$2 per week.
-All students taking 9 or more semester hours and all international students are required to have health insurance.
-Students may also opt to enroll in the university's student health plan.
-For more information, contact the Bloomsburg University Health Center, (717) 389-4451 or 389-4452.
-Please be aware that all fees are subject to change without notice.
-Refunds...
+Refunds

 All withdrawals require the approval of the Assistant Vice President for Graduate Studies and Research.
 Immediately after withdrawal, a letter requesting a refund must be directed to the Assistant Vice President for Administration, Business Office, Bloomsburg University.

 If you must withdraw from a course, you might receive a partial refund of course fees, depending on when you withdraw.
-Through the second week, you will receive 80 percent of your fee; in the third week, 70 percent; in the fourth week, 60 percent; and in the fifth week, 50 percent.
-There is no refund after the fifth week.
+Except for minimim forfeit of advanced deposits, refunds for tuition will be based on the following schedule if applicable after the first full class day: First through Second 80 percent Third Week 70 percent Fourth Week 60 percent Fifth Week 50 percent After Fifth Week No refund

 A student who does not attend class for which he or she has been properly scheduled and does not submit a request to add/drop/withdraw courses by the appropriate dates is liable for billing and will not be eligible for refund.

-Financial Help/Assistantships...
+Financial Help/Assistantships

 Bloomsburg University provides several options to help graduate students financially.

-Graduate assistantships are available for full-time students.
+Graduate assistantships are available for students pursuing a master's degree.
 The number of assistantships in any particular program or department is variable and subject to change according to university needs.
 Stipends are awarded by the Assistant Vice President for Graduate Studies and Research upon the recommendation of departments having graduate programs.
 Stipends are available during the academic year and the summer sessions.
 Most students are granted assistantships for one semester at a time.
 A few graduate students, however, are granted assistantships under a two-semester contract.

 Assistantships are either "half-time" which require 20 hours of work each week or "quarter-time" which require 10 hours of work each week.
-Both types of assistantships carry a tuition waiver.
+Both types of assistantships carry either a full or partial tuition waiver.
+"Half-time" assistants receive full tuition waver.
+"Quarter-time" assistants pay for two semester hours of graduate work.
 In addition, half-time graduate assistants receive a stipend of \$2,117.50 for the semester while quarter-time graduate assistants receive a \$1,058.75 stipend for the semester.
-Summerstipends are \$825.24.
+Summer stipends are \$825.24.

 As part of the university's commitment to Affirmative Action, 10 graduate assistantships are targeted for minority graduate students.
 Blacks and other persons of color are encouraged to avail themselves of the opportunity to apply for these assistantships.
 The requirements and conditions of appointment for these assistantships are identical to regular assistantships.

 Applications for regular and minority graduate assistantships are available at the Office of Graduate Studies and should be submitted to the department or program to which you are applying.
 Upon award of a graduate assistantship, you will be provided with the document "Criteria for Graduate Assistantship" by the Office of Graduate Studies.
 This document describes Graduate School policies for the administration of assistantships.

-Other Forms of Aid...
+Other Forms of Aid